rolling-scopes-school/tasks/tasks/train-a/sign-up.md

 - The Sign-Up page must display correctly and be fully functional on mobile, tablet, and desktop devices.

 ### User Flow

+Imagine you’re looking at the most beautiful registration form in the world.
+You’re enjoying every aspect of its majestic design... and just as you’re about to enter your email address, :fire: :boom: :collision: – errors pop up because the email format is incorrect, even though you haven’t finished typing it yet.
+It’s frustrating to be interrupted with errors before you’ve even had a chance to complete your input.

+When designing a registration form, it’s important to show errors to the user in the right way.
+There are two stages of validation: on the frontend and backend.
+On the frontend, errors are only shown after the user attempts to submit the form.
+This helps to avoid unnecessary concerns during data entry.

+However, if passwords need to match, errors for mismatched passwords should be shown immediately, as users cannot see the entered passwords.
+For other types of errors, they are displayed only after the form is submitted and a 400 error is received from the server.
+This approach simplifies the form’s use and makes it more user-friendly.

 #### User Scenario 1: Successful Sign-Up